U.S. Searches For Missing Naval Personnel

 RENEE MONTAGNE, Host:

 This is MORNING EDITION, from NPR News.
 I'm Renee Montagne.

 Over the weekend, two U.S. Navy personnel in Kabul left their base in an armored vehicle.
 Later, Afghan officials reported an ambush 60 miles away, stating that one of the Americans was killed and the other captured.
 The attack took place in Logar Province, in an area controlled by the Taliban.
 NPR's Quil Lawrence sent this report from Kabul.

-Admiral MIKE MULLEN (Chairman, Joint Chiefs of Staff): We will do all we can, everything we can.
+MIKE MULLEN: We will do all we can, everything we can.
 We've got a large number of forces focused on the return of these two individuals.